MatamSantosh/IOT_EVENT/README.md

-1. MQTT Broker and Listener
+1. MQTT Broker and Listener:
-Set up Mosquitto MQTT Broker
+Set up Mosquitto MQTT Broker,
 Create a Dockerfile for the Mosquitto MQTT broker:

-2. Create Python-based MQTT Client
+2. Create Python-based MQTT Client:
 Create a Dockerfile for the Client: